Disclaimer: I received a copy of this book in exchange for an honest review.

 Overall, I was somewhat surprised to find that I enjoyed this book immensely.
 A fun read, I’m contemplating checking out her source(s) for forms of spirituality and picking a few of my own for this year.
 Mom Seeks God does a great job of making spirituality very practical for busy moms.
 If you are feeling dry in your spiritual life (or are desperate to get it back!), go read Mom Seeks God.
 You might find a new perspective that helps you find God and nourish your soul.

 Mom Seeks God by Julia Roller offers a highly relatable story and useful advice to help new moms grow in their faith as they address life changes with grace, patience, and prayer.
 As readers discover ten essential faith practices, they’ll learn that motherhood itself is a spiritual discipline and can be God’s most effective technique for forming a more Christ-like life.

 Julia is celebrating the book’s release with a fun giveaway and connecting with moms during a live Facebook author chat.

 One winner will receive:

-Don’t miss a moment of the fun; RSVP today by clicking JOIN at the event page.
-Spread the word—tell your friends about the giveaway and party via FACEBOOK, TWITTER, or PINTEREST.
-Hope to see you on the 3rd!
+Don’t miss a moment of the fun; RSVP today.
+Tell your friends via FACEBOOK or TWITTER and increase your chances of winning.
+Hope to see you on the 1st!